SVDmodel/SVD/docs/install.md

 You can either use the precompiled version of SVD, or build SVD for yourself.

+## Installing SVD

+The `executable` folder contains all the required files and libraries for Windows.
+There is no separate installation.
+To run SVD, start the `SVDUI.exe` ([instructions](svdUI.md)).

+Note: Due to file size limits of GitHub, the library `tensorflow.dll` is zipped (`tensorflow.zip`) in the `executable` folder.
+Therefore unzipping (into the same folder) is required.

 ## Instructions for compiling SVD

 The SVD model is a stand alone modelling software written in C++ and available under a